-Many learners said trusted relationships with staff were particularly important.
+Many pupils said trusted relationships with staff were particularly important.
 Some described having a key adult they could speak to privately when experiencing difficulties at home or school.
 Others praised mentoring sessions and emotional literacy programmes designed to help them understand and manage their feelings.

 Alongside emotional support, schools and colleges also provided targeted academic interventions such as tutoring, small-group teaching and one-to-one support.
 These were often funded through pupil premium resources and aligned with personalised targets set during personal education plan (PEP) meetings.